-Adjusted Funds from Operations ("AFFO") is presented in this MD&A because management considers this non-GAAP measure to be an important performance indicator in determining the sustainability of future distributions to Unitholders.
+Adjusted Funds from Operations ("AFFO") is presented in this MD&A as a non-GAAP measure as it is commonly used performance indicator in determining the sustainability of future distributions to Unitholders.
 AFFO begins with FFO and removes the effect of certain non-cash income and expense items and adds a provision for maintenance capital expenditures.
 AFFO should not be interpreted as an indicator of cash generated from operating activities as it does not consider changes in working capital.